-Figure 7 shows the availability of biomass fibre by type over the planning horizon.
-Over the next 6 years the surplus in biomass availability is forecast to decline significantly.
-Beyond 2023 the opportunity for new bioenergy develop is nil.
+Figure 7 shows the availability of surplus biomass fibre by type over the planning horizon.
+Over the next four years the surplus in biomass availability is forecast to decline significantly.
+Beyond 2023, opportunities for new bioenergy development are nil.

-Figure 7.
-Net Available Biomass by Type - Kamloops/Okanagan Region
+Figure 7: Net Available Biomass by Type - Kamloops/Okanagan Region